home-assistant/home-assistant.io/source/_components/device_tracker.aprs.markdown

 {% endconfiguration %}

 Verified connections are only required to send data to the APRS-IS network, which the `aprs` platform does not yet do.
-However you are free to verify your connection if you know your APRS password.
+However, you are free to verify your connection if you know your APRS password.